WcaG RNA motif

 The genes hypothesized to be regulated by wcaG RNAs function in the synthesis of exopolysaccharides, or are induced by high amounts of light.
-These latter genes presumably related to cyanobacterial photosynthesis.
+These latter genes are presumably related to cyanobacterial photosynthesis.
 The detected wcaG RNAs in purified phages are upstream of highlighted-induced genes.
 Although these genes are not thought of as typical of phages, it has previously been observed that phages infecting cyanobacteria commonly incorporate such genes.